guettli/missing-internet-specs/README.md

  * Gravatar is a service, not a standard.
  * It is like a single point of failure.
  * You can't set up an own server

+## Creating group, easy like in WhatsApp

+Creating a new group for email communication should be as easy as in WhatsApp.

 ## Mail: IMAP/SMTP